Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Summary and Conclusion

 \section{Summary and Conclusion}

-We have developed an approach to design time step size controllers using Bayesian optimization for modified Patankar--Runge--Kutta (MPRK) methods.
+We have developed an approach to design time step size controllers using Bayesian optimization for modified Patankar--Runge--Kutta (MPRK) and Rosenbrock methods.
 The basic idea is to use a general ansatz of step size controllers from digital signal processing including PI and PID controllers.
 Then, we search for a relevant set of test problems and design an appropiate cost function used for the Bayesian optimization of the controller parameters.
-Finally, the resulting controllers are validated for another set of additional benchmarks.
+Finally, the resulting controllers are validated for another set of additional benchmarks including ODEs and PDEs.

 The choice of test problems and the cost function is important to obtain good results.
 This approach is comparable in spirit to \cite{optimizedRK}, where a numerical search based on well-chosen test problems was used in the context of designing adaptive time integration methods for compressible computational fluid dynamics.
 As described therein, the set of test problems needs to represent different regimes that can appear in practicar applications, i.e., the problems should have different characteristics such as stiffness properties.
-Focusing on MPRK methods, we have chosen several ordinary differential equations linked to chemical reactions and biological systems for this task.
+Focusing not only on MPRK methods, we have chosen several differential equations linked to chemical reactions and biological systems for this task.
 In contrast to \cite{optimizedRK}, we have developed a cost function to be used in Bayesian optimization to obtain the parameters of the controllers.
 The design process of the cost function took several iterations and took into account desirable properties such as computational stability and tolerance convergence.
-The cost function \eqref{eq:cost_fun} is developed specifically for schemes such as MPRK methods with good stability properties that are able to handle even some stiff problems well.
+The cost function \eqref{eq:cost_fun} is developed specifically for schemes such as MPRK methods and with good stability properties that are able to handle even some stiff problems well.
 If the same approach was used for other schemes such as explicit Runge--Kutta schemes, additional properties such as step size control stability for mildly stiff problems should be taken into account.
 The extension of our approach to cases like this is left for future work.